-In the event of a death in the immediate family of an employee the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed_four (4) regularly scheduled workthe equivalent of one (1) week of pay based on the employees scheduled workweek (36, 37.5, 38 or 40 hours).
+In the event of a death in the immediate family of an employee the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed the equivalent of one (1) week of pay based on the employees scheduled workweek (36, 37.5, 38 or 40 hours).
 This provision does not apply if the death occurs while the employee is on leave of absence, layoff, or sick leave.

-For the purpose of this provision, the immediate family shall be restricted to father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, grandchild, step-parent and step-child where there is a child-rearing relationship, or step-sibling.
+For the purpose of this provision, the immediate family shall be restricted to father, mother, any persons sharing the relationship of in loco parentis, brother, sister, niece, nephew, aunt, uncle, spouse, domestic partner, child, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, -grandparent, grandchild, step-parent and step-child where there is a child-rearing relationship, or step-sibling, or any living persons in the immediate household of the employee.
 At the request of the City, the employee will furnish a death certificate and proof of relationship.